digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/observations.rst

 The payoff of financial derivatives depends on the performance of a certain underlying in the future.
 As an example, consider an equity forward contract where a party agrees to purchase one stock of Apple at a predetermined date and price in the future.
-The contract buyer will make a profit if the market price of the stock is greater than the purchase price they pay. making a loss otherwise.
+The contract buyer will make a profit if the market price of the stock is greater than the purchase price they pay (and make a loss otherwise).

 This payoff can be written as follows